-Courses listed on the POS must be completed with grades of "C-" or better before certification for graduation can be granted; your cumulative GPA must be minimum of 3.0 ("C-" or better and 2.85 minimum GPA if admitted before Summer 2022).
+Courses listed on the POS must be completed with grades of "C" or better before certification for graduation can be granted; your cumulative GPA must be minimum of 3.0 ("C-" or better and 2.85 minimum GPA if admitted before Summer 2022).
 Changes to the POS are completed through myPurdue.
 You can submit a change to your POS for changes in advisory committee members, delete/add courses, etc. Your POS should be kept current at all times.
 (Please note: Per ME policy, courses that have received a grade, cannot be removed from your POS.)

-A course on the POS with a grade lower than "C-" must be retaken. (lower than "C-" if admitted before Summer 2022)
+A course on the POS with a grade lower than "C" must be retaken. (lower than "C-" if admitted before Summer 2022)

 Any final changes required in the POS must be made before the end of the second week of classes of the semester in which the degree is expected, and candidacy registration has taken place.

 ME Graduate Office